 Lamont is a medium-sized town located in the state of California.
 With a population of 15,731 people and three constituent neighborhoods, Lamont is the 348th largest community in California.

-Because occupations involving physical labor dominate the local economy, Lamont is generally considered to be a blue-collar town.
-67.42% of the Lamont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Lamont is a town of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in Lamont who work in farm management occupations (42.65%), office and administrative support (7.25%), and sales jobs (7.00%).
+When you are in Lamont, you'll notice that it is more blue-collar than most other communities in America.
+68.59% of Lamont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Lamont is a town of farmers, fishers, or foresters, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Lamont who work in farm management occupations (40.27%), maintenance occupations (5.56%), and sales jobs (4.98%).

-The per capita income in Lamont in 2010 was $10,475, which is low income relative to California and the nation.
-This equates to an annual income of $41,900 for a family of four.
-Lamont also has one of the higher rates of people living in poverty in the nation, with 33.87% of its population below the federal poverty line.
+The per capita income in Lamont in 2018 was $13,492, which is low income relative to California and the nation.
+This equates to an annual income of $53,968 for a family of four.
+However, Lamont contains both very wealthy and poor people as well.

-Lamont is a very ethnically-diverse town.
+Lamont is an extremely ethnically-diverse town.
 The people who call Lamont home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Lamont, accounting for 95.33% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Lamont, accounting for 94.45% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lamont residents report their race to be White, followed by Asian.
-Important ancestries of people in Lamont include German, English, Swedish, and Belgian.
+Important ancestries of people in Lamont include Italian, French, Lebanese, Irish, and German.

 The most common language spoken in Lamont is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Italian.